 Recipe contributed by Ellie Ashoori.
 Fesenjoon (also known as fesenjan) is a staple at Persian Jewish simchas—weddings and engagement parties, b’nai mitzvot and brits.
 There are two reasons.
 First, turkey is considered a more luxurious and gamey meat in Iran, and second, walnuts have always been considered a more pricey and festive ingredient (as is pomegranate concentrate/syrup/paste).
 The reason so many Jews make it on Rosh Hashanah is because the many seeds in the pomegranate are symbolic of starting a sweet and fruitful new year.
 Fesenjoon is chametz-free, which makes it perfect for Passover, too.
 I also make this dish on many Shabbat nights simply because it is easy and festive.
 I used to call it “chocolate stew” to convince my kids to eat it, but they were always smarter than that.

 This is the way my family has always made fesenjoon.
 My mom is from Hamedan province (Esther and Mordechai’s city), so the people from that area like the stew sweet and sour.
-My dad is from Kurdistan province, and they also make it sourer.
+My dad is from Kurdistan province, and they also make it sour.
 Other provinces don’t put sugar or dates in the stew and keep it sour with pomegranate sauce.
 Some make it with ground meatballs instead of poultry.
-The northern provinces (close to the Caspian sea) make it with prunes and plums, and, yes, it is even sourer—delicious in a different way.
+The northern provinces (close to the Caspian sea) make it with prunes and plums, and, yes, it is even more sour—delicious in a different way.
 These northern residents of Iran also make it with duck since they have more access to hunting meat and game.
 For me, the duck makes it too rich and fatty.
-As for where to get the pomegranate molasses and date syrup, some Persian, Indian and other Middle Eastern stores as well as some kosher markets carry them.
+As for where to get the pomegranate molasses and date syrup, some Persian, Indian and other Middle Eastern stores carry them, as well as some kosher markets.